1989 Tasmanian state election: Aftermath

-Labor Party leader Michael Field formed a loose alliance with the Greens which became known as the Labor–Green Accord.

-The Liberals determined to stay in government; tried to call a second election.
+The Liberals, determined to stay in government, tried to call a second election.
 Gray started a petition which attracted many signatures.
 Edmund Rouse attempted to bribe newly elected Labor member Jim Cox with $110,000 if he would cross the floor to support Gray instead of Field.
 Cox refused and reported the bribe to police.
-Rouse served 18 months in gaol and allegations surfaced that the Liberal party was involved.
+Rouse served 18 months in jail and allegations surfaced that the Liberal party was involved.
 A later inquiry concluded there was no evidence Gray was connected to the bribe.

-After the alliance was formed, the Greens joined with Labor to vote down the Liberals' choice for Speaker.
-Now realising he faced certain defeat on the floor of the legislature, Gray resigned and Michael Field became Premier.
+Labor Party leader Michael Field formed a loose alliance with the Green Independents which became known as the Labor–Green Accord.
+After the alliance was formed, the Green Independents joined with Labor to vote down the Liberals' nominee for Speaker and to amend the Address-In-Reply to include a statement of no-confidence in Gray and his government.
+Unusually, Governor Phillip Bennett sought individual assurances from each of the independents of their support for Field, despite the passing of the statement of no confidence.

+Having been defeated on the floor of the legislature, Gray resigned and Michael Field became Premier.